Life, Death, and the Gray

 So if killing an unborn child unintentionally was punishable by death in the Old Testament, it is rather impossible to believe that intentionally killing an unborn child (abortion) would be viewed as anything other than murder and would therefore also be punished by death.
 While we tend to think of abortion as a modern practice, the reality is it has been performed since at least the 3rd millennium BCE.
-So though the term may be relatively modern, it would have been a very familiar concept to the Old Testament writers.
+So, though the term may be relatively modern, it would have been a very familiar concept to the Old Testament writers.
 In fact, ancient Jewish tradition actually describes the teaching of abortion to humanity by demons.
 The book of Enoch, chapter 69, verse 12 states that the demon Kasdeja (one of the fallen angels of Nephilim fame) specifically taught mankind "the smitings of the embryo in the womb, that it may pass away."
 In other words, the Jews literally believed that abortion was demonically inspired—a practice devised by a particularly insidious group of demons.
 So it should be of no surprise that abortion has been universally viewed as murder by both the ancient Jews and the church throughout history...
 Until recently that is.

 Ironically, it has been in the modern age of science that many in the church have become skeptical of the definition of human life and when that definition applies.
 When abortion was legalized in America, people thought fetuses were little more than globs of tissue and cells.
 But in the years since, science has discovered the intricacies of conception, the unique DNA of the separate person in utero, and witnessed the development of the fertilized egg into a living, feeling person.
-We now know when a baby's heartbeat begins, when their nervous system is developed and can feel pain, and know that babies' have very developed cognitive abilities.
+We now know when a baby's heartbeat begins, when their nervous system is developed and can feel pain, and know that babies have very developed cognitive abilities.
 They dream, respond to music and familiar stories, and recognize the voice of their parents and even begin language learning while in the womb.
 Sonograms, ultrasounds, and even 3D pictures and video of the unborn are now commonplace and the horrors of the actual abortion procedure and the excruciating pain it inflicts on its victims is well understood.
-Even non-Christians who claim to support abortion quickly recognize it as grotesque murder once they actually see it (short video below, no graphic content—click here to watch the video they are shown).
+Even non-Christians who claim to support abortion quickly recognize it as grotesque murder once they actually see it (short video below, no graphic content, but you can click here to watch the fairly graphic video they are shown).

 Argument: What about rape and Incest?